pressody/pressody-part-template/README.md

 ### Step 0 - Decide

 Before tackling repos and files, **you need to make some decisions:**
-1. **Decide on your LT Part Composer package name** as this will determine things like plugin directory, main file name, textdomain, etc. Usually you would use the
+1. **Decide on your LT Part Composer package name** as this will determine things like plugin directory, main file name, textdomain, etc. Usually you would use the `pixelgradelt-records` vendor and a LT part name prefixed with `part_` (e.g. a package name would look like this `pixelgradelt-records/part_woocommerce`).
+2. **Decide on the PHP base namespace to use.** We _strongly recommend_ you use a namespace like this `PixelgradeLT\PartWoocommerce` with `PixelgradeLT` as the root (with the exact lowercase and uppercase).
+3. Finally, decide on a LT Part title, description, and what version you want to start from (e.g. `0.0.1` or `1.0.0`).

 ### Step 1 - Create a new GitHub repo